neovim/neovim/README.md

 <a name="build"></a>
 ##### Migrate to a cmake-based build

 The source tree has dozens (if not hundreds) of files dedicated to building vim with on various platforms with different configurations, and many of these files look abandoned or outdated.
-Most users dont care about selecting individual features and just compile using '--with-features=huge', which still generates an executable that is small enough even for lightweight systems by today's standards.
+Most users don't care about selecting individual features and just compile using '--with-features=huge', which still generates an executable that is small enough even for lightweight systems by today's standards.

 All those files will be removed and vim will be built using [cmake](www.cmake.org), a modern build system that generates build scripts for the most relevant platforms.

 <a name="legacy"></a>
 ##### Legacy support and compile-time features

 Vim has a significant amount of code dedicated to supporting legacy systems and compilers.
-All that code increases the maintainance burden and will be removed.
+All that code increases the maintenance burden and will be removed.

-Most optional features will no longer be optional (see above), with the exception of some broken and useless fetures (eg: netbeans integration, sun workshop) which will be removed permanently.
+Most optional features will no longer be optional (see above), with the exception of some broken and useless features (eg: netbeans integration, sun workshop) which will be removed permanently.
 Vi emulation will also be removed (setting 'nocompatible' will be a no-op).

 These changes wont affect most users.
 Those that only have a C89 compiler installed or use vim on legacy systems such as Amiga, BeOS or MSDOS will have two options: